JoeJollz/Advanced-Thermofluids/README.md

 Engineering Tripos Part IIB

 Please view the following folder: Solar Thermal Absorption Cooling if you are interested in viewing an absoprtion cooling cycle.
 This system consists of 2 seperate cycles working simultaneously, with one taking in solar thermal energy and concentrating it into a superheated vapor, and the other generates a cooling effect for an environment.
 Further adjustments can be made to this base code if you wish to achieve different cooling temperatures.
+To view the finalised report, please open the file ''

 Both cycles are desinged to operate at vacuums, making the pracitcal feasibility very realistic.